 If done correctly, network marketing is the lowest risk & highest profit potential method for the average person to create wealth in a relatively short period of time.

-There are tons of great companies out there with products from health and wellness, to beauty, to travel clubs, and cooking.
+There are tons of great companies out there with products from health and wellness, to beauty, to travel clubs, and cooking, etc.

-You can set up a content marketing strategy around any particular industry (such as travel) or around a profession in general (such as this site about network marketing).
+As you’re thinking about a blog and how to make money with a blog, just remember you can set up a content marketing strategy around any particular industry (such as travel) or around a general concept (such as network marketing).

 It’s a great leveraged way to start a small side hustle and and grow it big over time.

 My goal is to recruit and train others to do what I’m doing and help them succeed with me.

 Plus, it’s more rewarding than just giving information out, making a sale, and sending people on their way.

 You may be thinking, how is it more rewarding?